 Poland: Central Bank stands pat in December

-The next monetary meeting is scheduled for 13 January 2021.
+The next monetary policy meeting is scheduled for 7–8 January.